Trader's Morning View: Currencies In Focus

 Conclusion

-We had major news yesterday that Chancellor Merkel agreed with President Trump but from competing continental view.
+We had major news yesterday that Chancellor Merkel agreed with President Trump but from competing continental views.
 She said the euro is too weak which can get the euro going higher.
 Add that to political woes in the US and a potentially more hawkish ECB, the euro up, dollar down trend could have legs.

 About Pro Trader